Skip to main content

 Key benefits

-• Publish vacancies from PeopleXD directly to your Access Volcanic careers website without manual updates.
+• Publish vacancies from PeopleXD directly to your careers website without manual updates.

 • Manage internal and external candidates in a single system with unified workflows.

-• Capture application data automatically through customised Access Volcanic forms.
+• Capture application data automatically through customised website's forms.

 • Control which users can publish, authorise, and manage vacancies based on department access.